Where the Trust Property Goes When the Trust Ends

 If, when the custodial trust would otherwise terminate, the distributee is incapacitated, the custodial trust continues for the use and benefit of the distributee as beneficiary until the incapacity is removed or the custodial trust is otherwise terminated.

-A.R.S. § 14-9117(B)The trustee also retains authority to pay obligations that were incurred before termination, even after the beneficiary has died.
+A.R.S. § 14-9117(B)The trustee also keeps authority to pay obligations that were incurred before termination, even after the beneficiary has died.
 This ensures that bills, taxes, and other debts tied to the trust property are settled properly.